 - Contribute to an annual human rights festival or other similar events in the Northeast

-- Join other students, Thai resident assistants, and CIEE staff for fun and reflective evenings exchanging about cross-cultural issues
+- Join other students, Thai resident assistants, and CIEE staff for fun and reflective evenings on cross-cultural experiences

 - Advising before you depart to set goals and answer questions